Dhvani-intwala/India-Independence/README.md

 # Freedom Fighter's

-Freedom fighter's website is simple to use website aimed for giving a brief introduction of Indian freedom fighter's and thier contribution , on the second page of freedom fighter's website named as History of India. you will find evolution of Indian flag and the brief introduction of Indian achievements. more over to know more about Indian history and freedom fighter's you can refers to resources and you can contact us.
+Freedom fighter website is a simple-to-use website aimed at giving a brief introduction to Indian freedom fighters and their contribution, on the second page of the freedom fighter's website is named History of India. you will find the evolution of the Indian flag and a brief introduction to Indian achievements. to know more about Indian history and freedom fighters you can refer to resources and you can contact us.

 ![Image of Freedom fighter's website on a varitey of devices with differing screen sizes](Readme-images/responsive.png)